calaldees/teacherEducation/teacherEducation/howDoYouLearnToTeach.md

 3. how to translate that into computer instructions/syntax (people seem to obsess about this!?)

 ### Task example:
-* Task: Find the highest number in the list
+* Programming Task: Find the highest number in the list
     * how to unpick it?
     * how do they actually solve this?
 * Worked examples (backwards fading)